A Special-Needs Child Complicates Custody And Support Issues

 - Psychological or behavioral disorders (depression, bipolar disorder, etc.)

 In custody disputes involving special needs children, the court must be made aware of the child’s individual issues, particular specialized needs and parameters of required care.
 The court will want complete information about professional diagnoses, and whether both parents concur with the diagnoses and the proposed treatment for the child.

 The court may have to consider whether one parent is better trained to deal with the child’s needs, or whether one parent’s schedule is better suited to meeting the everyday needs of the child.
 It is important to consider each parent’s proximity to proper medical care in case of emergency, as well as proximity to the school that is best suited to handle the child’s needs.

 Most of these factors as well as additional concerns must be considered before determining a visitation plan.

 Get Straight Answers To Your Important Questions

-To speak with a Sugar Land lawyer regarding the custody of special- needs children — a lawyer who has firsthand experience with a special- needs child himself — call 281-242-7111 or use my online contact form to schedule a Free Initial Consultation.
+To speak with a Sugar Land lawyer regarding the custody of special needs children — a lawyer who has firsthand experience with a special needs child himself — use my online contact form to schedule an Initial Consultation.